Question

 Results-driven

-Perfect when you improved existing processes, products, or services, showing your ability to add value and drive improvements
+Excellent when you improved existing processes, products, or outcomes, showing you made things better

 Leadership